 Online Reviews: 5 Things That Leave a Negative Impact on New Patients

-Patients are increasingly relying on online doctor reviews for verifying about your practice's reputation.
+Patients are increasingly relying on online reviews for verifying about your practice's reputation.

-According to a report by Software Advice, almost three-quarters (72 percent) of patients use provider ratings as their first step in finding a new doctor.
+In fact, the new findings show that 81% of patients consider online reviews when selecting a healthcare provider.
 It confirms that your online reputation is often a first impression for your new patients.
 This calls for a dedicated work on your online reviews to avoid a negative first impression on your patients regarding your practice.

 Here are the 5 online reviews mistakes that leave a negative impact on your patients' first impressions about your healthcare practice and affect their decision.